Metro form of government in Gauteng

 The study is based mainly on document analysis and key informant interviews.
 The research has academic relevance in that there are very few considered academic pieces that objectively and systematically interrogate government reasoning behind a core institutional reform objective ‘from within’, rather than simply proffering policy critique from the outside.

-Gotz, G. (June 2013) 'West Rand social and economic trends and dynamics', presented to the West Rand Transformation Committee, 18 June 2013
+Gotz, G. (June 2013) 'West Rand social and economic trends and dynamics', West Rand Transformation Committee, 18 June 2013

 Gotz, G. (April 2012) 'Secondary cities: criteria for segmentation – indicators and data', presented to The Differentiated Approach to Local Government: “South Africa’s Secondary Cities” Launch & Conversation, South African Cities Network (SACN) and SALGA, 3 April 2012